kukymbr/goose-docker/README.md

 * `DB_DRIVER` is a database driver (e.g. `postgres`)
 * `DB_CONNECTION` is a database connection params.

-Also, expects the `/migration` directory mounted to the image with a migration files, for example .sql.
+Also, it expects the `/migration` directory mounted to the image with a migration files.

 For example, pure docker call: